AFMC-MAJCOM/task-queue/README.md

 5. Variables loaded from the secrets directory.
 6. The default field values for the Settings model.

-A shown by priority (4), the library accepts a dotenv (.env) file for parameterization.
-The default location for this file is [config.env](.task_queue/config/config.env).
-However, this default path can be overridden using the `TASK_QUEUE_CONFIG_PATH` environment variable.
+As shown by priority (4), the library accepts a dotenv (.env) file for parameterization.
+The configuration file path is set using the `TASK_QUEUE_CONFIG_PATH` environment variable.
 If this feature is used when launching a Task Queue container, then the path must be mounted when the container is launched.

 The configuration models for the Task Queue are found in [config.py](.task_queue/config/config.py), and include: